Everyone could use a weekend in San Felipe -Unknown

-Dining in San Felipe is quite good.
+Dining is quite good.
 San Felipe, commonly attributed to inventing the fish taco, serves up some of the best.
 There are many seafood options along the malecón all vying for your business.
-They are excellent for lunch or a quick bite, but when you want a great dinner, the choices are a little more limited.
+They are excellent for lunch or a quick bite.
+When you want a memorable dinner, the choices are more limited.
 Highlights include the El Nido Steakhouse on the south end of town and La Vaquita Marina on the north end.

 If you’re looking for a place to hear live music and knock back some great drinks, head back out of town onto Mex 5 for about 10 minutes and stop at either the Roadrunner Café or the Sand Rail Pizza and Jolly Mon Bar.

-If you love fishing, one can easily hire a local with a Panga to take you out to some secret spots.
+If you love fishing, you’re in luck.
+On any weekend in San Felipe, one can easily hire a local with a Panga to take you out to some secret spots.

-There are lots of fun activities you can engage in; they include; off-road driving walks along beaches, sports fishing, desert tours, tours along the surrounding mountains, etc.
+There are plenty of fun activities you can engage in, including off-road driving walks along beaches, sports fishing, desert tours, tours along the surrounding mountains, etc.